BNSC1/android-notes/README.md

 - making it thread safe
 - allows JVM to optimize it

+It is a bad idea to call an abstract method from a constructor because the implementation of the method is not yet known, leading to unexpected behavior

 ### Coroutines

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently